quixio/quix-streams/docs/write.md

 There is a stream property called `Epoch` (set to 0 by default) that is added to every timestamp (except for datetime formats) when it’s added to the stream.
 You can use any value you like to act as a base, from which point timestamps will be relative to.

-The following code indicates to the SDK to add the current date/time to each timestamp added to the stream:
+The following code indicates to Quix Streams to add the current date/time to each timestamp added to the stream:

 === "Python"